 - 1. What do we do on Sunday when we meet with the church?
 Why is it important to regularly meet with the church, God's family?
 What does it mean to be a part of God's family? - 2.
 When we meet with other believers on Sunday, we gather to worship God.
 What does it mean to worship God?
 How can we do that at church and at home? - 3.
-Is a Sunday morning worship service any different than meeting on a Wednesday or Sunday night as a youth group?
-Why?
-If so, what are the differences? - 4.
-When we meet with other believers on Sunday, we gather to worship God.
-What does it mean to worship God?
-How can we do that at church, where we work, where we play, and where we hang out? - 5.
-Who in your sphere of influence can you encourage the next time you are at church?
+Who can we encourage, as a family, next time we gather as the church?